Skip to main content

 L-Carnitine and Reduced Low-Density Lipoprotein Level

-Across 5 studies, 4 reported beneficial effects of L-carnitine on reducing low-density lipoprotein (LDL) levels, with a predominant effect size of small.
-The evidence includes multiple meta-analyses and systematic reviews, with effects observed in clinical populations such as adults with type 2 diabetes and women with polycystic ovary syndrome.
-Doses ranged from 1 g/day to over 2 g/day, though duration and form were inconsistently reported.
+Across 5 studies, 4 reported beneficial small to moderate effects of L-carnitine supplementation on reducing LDL levels, with one study showing a neutral effect.
+Most studies were meta-analyses in clinical populations (e.g., adults with type 2 diabetes, women with PCOS), and the effective dose ranged from 1 g/day to over 2 g/day.
+The evidence suggests a small but consistent benefit, though study durations were not consistently reported.

-• Studied populations: Adults with type 2 diabetes, women with polycystic ovary syndrome, and patients on hemodialysis
+• Studied populations: adults with type 2 diabetes, women with polycystic ovary syndrome, hemodialysis patients

 Doses used in studies